SAP-samples/btp-terraform-samples/released/dsag/betriebstag2024/exercises/EXERCISE2/README.md

 We want to have the following input when creating a subaccount as base information:

 - *region* - The region where the subaccount should be created.
 We will default this to `eu10` for the purpose of this exercise.
 - *project name* - The name of the project.
-We want to validate the iinput to follow a specific naming convention.
+We want to validate the input to follow a specific naming convention.
 - *stage* - The stage of the project.
 We want to validate the input to be either `DEV`, `TST` or `PRD`.
 - *cost center* - The cost center of the project.
 We want to validate the input to be a valid number.
 - *organization name* - The organization where the subaccount should be created.
 We want to validate this against several fixed values.